enarjord/passivbot/README.md

     - automatic plot dump
     - other changes
 - backtester now fetches relevant data from exchanges instead of user having to input them manually

+2021-02-17 v1.2.1
+- backtester will cache exchange fetched settings after first run
+- backtester will prevent using leverage higher than max leverage

 ------------------------------------------------------------------